jlparkI/xGPR/docs/FAQ.rst

 #. **Training with multiple GPUs -- is this possible?**

-   The xGPR algorithm can be easily parallelized, and this feature is upcoming in a near-future version of xGPR.
+   The xGPR algorithm can be easily parallelized, and this feature is planned for a near-future version of xGPR.

 #. **Why doesn't xGPR have (insert my favorite kernel here)**

-   We're interested in adding more kernels to xGPR, but any kernel we add must meet three requirements.
+   We're interested in adding more kernels to xGPR, but any kernel we add must meet a couple requirements.

    * It has to be a kernel for which the random features approach can be implemented in an at least-somewhat straightforward way.
 Random features